wschmelz/CoastalVolumeAnalysis_ArcPy/README.md

 distance = 30           # alongshore distance for each compartment
 length = 700            # max cross-shore length of compartments
-compartments = 45       # number of compartments in the study area elev_threshold = -0.335 # elevation threshols (all topography below this threshold will not be considered in volumetric change analysis)
+compartments = 45       # number of compartments in the study area elev_threshold = -0.335 # elevation threshold (all topography below this threshold will not be considered in volumetric change analysis)
 ```

 ### Step 3: Run the Script